Teaching and Learning Communities

 A teaching and learning community is a group of people who share a passion for something they would like to discuss or explore related to teaching, learning or assessment.
 Teaching and learning communities are usually social or informal spaces where staff from the Office of Teaching and Learning and faculty can explore emergent issues and experiences related to Teaching and Learning.
 We encourage participants to bring an inquisitive mind and as many related questions as possible for us to discuss.
 The key purpose of a teaching and learning community is to provide an opportunity for people to share their curiosity about a topic and to learn together.

-If you are interested in joining a teaching and learning community, consider joining the Small Teaching Online Book Club starting in September, 2020.
+If you are interested in joining a teaching and learning community, consider joining the OTL Virtual Book Club.
+A new offering will start January 2021.

 One type of teaching and learning community is a community of practice (COP).